tldr-pages/tldr/pages/linux/systemd-cgls.md

 `systemd-cgls {{cpu|memory|io}}`

-- Show the hierarchy of a specific systemd unit:
+- Display the hierarchy of a specific systemd unit:

 `systemd-cgls --unit {{unit}}`